SlateFoundation/slate/README.md

 # SlateAdmin
-The full-screen ExtJS app powering /manage on Slate V1, extracted from SlateFoundation/slate and upgradet to ExtJS 5
+The full-screen ExtJS app powering /manage on Slate V1, extracted from SlateFoundation/slate and upgraded to ExtJS 5

 ## Getting started with development
 1. Install latest 5.x Sencha CMD